johnapost/dinnerplate/README.md

     gulp

-From there, connect to http://localhost://1337 and you'll see the website.
+From there, connect to http://localhost://4000 and you'll see the website.

-**Notes:**
-1. Comment out touchmove listener in famous-global.js.
-This allows default scrolling to work on mobile devices.

 ### Who do I talk to? ###